You are $75 away from free shipping

 Using a rattail comb or your fingers, create a deep side part.

 Once you reach the back of your head, pick up a top layer of hair and pin your braid in place so that the top layer hides the pin.

 Obsessed with the ‘90s half-up hair revival but want to add a little modern-day flair?
-Weave in a couple of braids and you’ll have a look that’s the perfect mix of nostalgic and new.
-All you have to do is create a traditional braid on both sides of your head and tie them together with a clear mini elastic.
+Weave in a couple of braids, and you’ll have a look that’s the perfect mix of nostalgic and new.
+All you have to do is create a traditional braid on both sides of your head, then tie them together behind your head with a clear mini elastic.
 Easy enough!